marginal23326/Manga-Viewer/README.md

 ---

-Thank you for using the Viewer Application!
-I hope it enhances your image viewing experience.
+Thank you for using the Manga Viewer!
+I hope it enhances your manga viewing experience.